multiversx/mx-nft-service/README.md

-GraphQl service to provide informations regarding nfts and auctions on Elrond Blockchain
+GraphQl service to provide informations regarding nfts and auctions on MultiversX Blockchain

 ## Dependencies